-Rolling LEAP options refers to extending the trading duration of holding options to the next trading period.
-It means investors roll options to manage a winning or losing position.
-In a losing position, they extend the time of trade to prevent losses before they close the position.
+Rolling LEAP options refers to extending the trading duration of stock options to the next trading period.
+Investors rollover options to manage a winning or losing position.
+In a losing position, they extend the time to hopefully prevent losses before they close the position.
 However, they must possess sufficient and reliable data to support their decision.
-Otherwise, they stand to make more losses.
+Otherwise, they stand to incur larger losses.

 If there is a sign of continuous improvement, there is no need to close the position.
 The prudent action will be to extend the trade.
-In either case, the ideal scenario might be, the price is quite close to where the investor wants it to be, but it’s promising.
-So, by extending the duration, the investor might make a higher gain than by locking it now.
+The ideal scenario might be one where the price is quite close to where the investor wants it to be.
+So, by extending the duration, the investor might make a higher gain or avoid a loss.

 LEAP Options vs. Shares

-Rolling LEAP options involves simultaneously closing the existing position and opening a new position at a different strike price, with a different expiration, or both.
-Meaning, one LEAP option contract can replace another LEAP option contract by extending the expiration date.
-The process allows the option to continue compounding.
-And if the option has low volatility, the investor stands to have low-cost capital while having higher leverage and low-risk margins.
+Rolling LEAP options involves simultaneously closing the existing position and opening a new position at a different strike price, or with a different expiration, or both.
+One LEAP option contract can replace another LEAP option contract by extending the expiration date.
+If the option has low volatility, the investor stands to maintain higher leverage with minimal transaction costs.

-Let’s say Joe is a savvy trader, and he is investing in LEAP trading.
-In the stock market, the strike price of Company X stocks is trading at $25 per share.
-Meaning, he owns the trading right of $25 per stock between the opening and expiration date.
-However, since he is trading options, he needs to pay a premium price of $2.05 per share.
-Since he wants to invest his $20,500 in the company, he buys 100 LEAP options contracts for a hold period of 1 year.
+Let’s say Joe is investing in LEAP option trading.
+In the stock market, the price of Company X’s stock is $25 per share.
+Joe decides to purchase at-the-money LEAP options on the stock.
+Since he is trading options, he pays a premium price of $2.05 per share.
+He buys 100 LEAP options contracts with a strike price of $25 and a hold period of 1 year.
 Each contract, in this case, contains 100 shares.
-So, in total, he owns 10,000 shares (100 contracts x 100 shares/contract).
+So, in total, he has optioned 10,000 shares (100 contracts x 100 shares/contract).

-When is the right time to roll a LEAP Option?
+When is the right time to roll an option?

-Rolling LEAPs is entirely a subjective discussion.
+Rolling LEAP options is entirely a subjective decision.
 There is no definitive guide regarding the right time to roll them.
-However, there are a few step investors may use to make sure they make sound judgments.
+However, there are a few important considerations to factor into the decision.

 1. What were the investor’s initial assumptions?